ffindelsberger/memer/README.md

 ## TODO:

-- Delete Pias posts or change them to noodle pics
+- Delete Pia´s posts or change them to noodle pics
 - Finish Docker Setup
     - Configuration through docker conf
-  - deploayable Docker Container file
+    - deployable Docker Container file
     - put on to Container Registry
 - Implement Commands for Bot
-- Deploy: setup CI Pipeline on Github
+- Deploy: setup CI Pipeline on GitHub
+- Allow to pass a list of urls instead of only one

 Prod :